 Curatorial Statement

-Take Me Somewhere is an international, biennial festival and year-round sector support organisation that exists to position Scotland as the place to create and see radical performance.
+Take Me Somewhere is an international, biennial festival and year-round sector support organisation that exists to position Scotland as the place to create and experience radical performance.

 Where We Came From

 Take Me Somewhere was born from the demise of The Arches venue in Glasgow (1991 - 2015).
 The Arches supported artists from very early in their career to some of the most established names in Scotland.
-When it closed, and after a period of consultancy with the sector led by Jackie Wylie (Beyond The Arches - 2016), it was found that no single organisation could take on all aspects of the Arches' activity.
-Therefore, Take Me Somewhere’s focus was to bring exceptional international work to the city, and support Scotland based artists working in performance who are relatively ‘established’ in their careers to present ambitious works alongside them.
-In the spirit of managing capacity in the organisation's early years, a conscious decision was made to not focus on artists at the beginning of their careers.
+After a period of sector consultation led by Jackie Wylie (Beyond The Arches, 2016), it became clear that no single organisation could take on the full breadth of The Arches’ activity.
+Therefore, Take Me Somewhere’s focus was to bring exceptional international work to the city, and support Scotland-based artists working in performance and to present ambitious works alongside them.

 Programming Ethos

 Take Me Somewhere was created to act as a connector and portal for the international gaze on the innovative work being created within Scotland.
-In our Festival, we programme world-leading international artists to continue Glasgow’s legacy as a home for radical practise, and situate Take Me Somewhere within a global touring circuit.
-We then support established Scotland-based artists to create ambitious performance works which are strategically programmed alongside them, introducing their practise to the global audiences watching.
+In our Festival, we programme world-leading international artists, continuing Glasgow’s legacy as a home for radical practice, and situate Take Me Somewhere within a global touring circuit.
+Alongside this, we support established Scotland-based artists, strategically programming them in dialogue with international peers and introducing their practice to global audiences.
 International works are essential to contributing to Scotland’s cultural landscape.
-We select international works that “speak to” conversations & practises of local artists, either because they are similar in form or content and add to a conversation, or because they challenge dominant understandings and provide a new perspective.
+We select international works that “speak to” conversations and practices of local artists, whether through shared aesthetics and forms, or because they challenge dominant understandings and provide new perspectives.

-Take Me Somewhere presents and supports work that we broadly define as radical performance, work that defies neat categories of Theatre, Dance, Circus or Visual Art and has a radical approach to what art & performance can look and feel like.
+Take Me Somewhere presents and supports work that we broadly define as radical performance: practices that defy neat categorisation within Theatre, Dance, Circus or Visual Art, and that reimagine what performance can look and feel like.

-We prioritise work that centres change-making; work that affects how we think about our relationship to ourselves, to each other and to the world around us.
-Work presented can be from the delicate and meditative to the loud and rambunctious.
+We prioritise work that centres change-making; work that affects how we think about our relationship to ourselves, to each other and to the world around us - from the delicate and meditative to the loud and rambunctious.

-We do not tend to programme new writing or adaptations of plays, however we have programmed interdisciplinary theatrical spectacles which challenge deep rooted theatrical traditions of form.
+We do not tend to programme new writing or adaptations of plays, however we have programmed interdisciplinary theatrical spectacles which challenge deep-rooted theatrical traditions of form.
 We also present contemporary performance which uses theatrical elements to share embodied perspectives about the world around us, or to construct a unique audience experience.
-Some Theatre-inspired artists we have programmed include: Cade & MacAskill, Dead Centre, Nima Séne, Jaha Koo, Tania El Khoury, 600 Highwaymen, Split Britches & Lucy McCormick.
+Some Theatre-inspired artists we have programmed include: Cade and MacAskill, Dead Centre, Nima Séne, Jaha Koo, Tania El Khoury, 600 Highwaymen, Split Britches and Lucy McCormick.

-We are deeply invested in supporting artists who have historically been marginalised & underrepresented on the basis of class, gender, race, sexuality & disability due to structural and institutional bias, racism, ableism and misogyny.
-We are engaged in ongoing learning and conversations surrounding embedding care practise, accessibility & anti-racism, to ensure that Take Me Somewhere is an equitable working environment and a considered context to show work.
+We are deeply invested in supporting artists who have historically been marginalised and underrepresented on the basis of class, gender, race, sexuality and disability due to structural and institutional bias, racism, ableism and misogyny.
+We are engaged in ongoing learning and conversations surrounding embedding care practice, accessibility and anti-racism, to ensure that Take Me Somewhere is an equitable working environment and a considered context to show work.

-Curatorial decision making is first & foremost based on the individual work in question, and whether it meets our organisational values, particularly in relation to equity and representation.
-Alongside this we try to get a more general overview of practice through conversations with the artist.
-If there are wider elements of an artist’s current practice that contravene our values, this may also affect our decision making
+Curatorial decision-making is first and foremost based on the individual work itself, and whether it meets our organisational values, particularly in relation to equity and representation.
+Alongside this, we try to get a more general overview of practice through conversations with the artist.
+If there are wider elements of an artist’s current practice that contravene our values, this may also affect our decision making.

-Most of the work we present is shown live, in person across Glasgow.
-We are interested in all the different possible ways we can assemble to experience live performance; from intimate experiences for one person at a time, to public outdoor interventions, to large scale club spectacles.
+Most of the work we present is shown live, in-person, across Glasgow.
+We are interested in the many ways we can assemble to experience live performance; from intimate experiences for one person at a time, to public outdoor interventions, to large scale club spectacles.
 We are interested in sited work that encourages us to explore our city and is in dialogue with the every day.
 We have presented work in churches, disused post offices and public gardens.
-Most of the work we have been involved in is for public audiences but some has been closed works for specific communities.
+While most work is presented for public audiences, we also support projects developed specifically for particular communities.

-In response to pandemic conditions, the growing reality of the climate crisis & ongoing thinking around who is able to attend live events, we have been exploring the potential of combining live performance and digital technology to show performance works online.
-In 2021 we presented 35 performance works, conversations and experiences streamed & screened live, online.
+In response to pandemic conditions, the climate crisis and ongoing questions of access, we have explored hybrid and digital approaches to presenting performance.
+In 2021, we presented 35 performance works, conversations and experiences streamed and screened live and online.
+In 2025, we worked with Glasgow University Immersive Experiences Lab to explore digital approaches within immersive experiences.
 This is a burgeoning field of interest for us and we will continue to explore how we can maintain this in our future programming.

 Curation Process